-Another quick post on kids, technology, and drawing.
+Here is another quick post on kids, technology, and drawing.
 The goal to unplug your kids is important and choosing what they are plugging into is also important!
-Here is another example of a great kid, Ananda, in a great family, spending time on a computer in order to improve her drawing skills.
+Computer-aided drawing is actually good drawing practice.
+Here is another example of a great kid, Ananda, spending time on a computer in order to improve her drawing skills:

-I will say if she’d done the same drawing with a set of colored pencils, she would be learning more subtle, tactile fine motor skills that would stimulate her to spend time in her body as well as her head; she would also be learning more challenging planning skills, because there aren’t layers or the “command Z” ways of undoing things that you have in digital mediums.
-Still, by doing this drawing using one of Corel’s drawing programs, she is gaining real world skills that can lead to internships in high school and a career path, beyond.
-I can’t take credit for teaching her the Corel program – that she learned at a summer camp at The ContemporAry Austin Art School this summer, a great place where I used to teach kids and still teach adults.
-She has put her basic drawing skills that we’ve now worked on for 2 years to great use digitally, created an entertaining way to explore her ideas and share her drawings with her friends.
+If she’d done the same drawing with a set of colored pencils, she would be learning more subtle, tactile fine motor skills.
+This would stimulate her to spend time in her body and her head.
+She would also be learning more challenging planning skills because there aren’t layers or the “command Z” ways of undoing things that you have in digital mediums.
+Still, by doing this drawing using one of Corel’s drawing programs, she is gaining real-world skills that can lead to internships in high school and a career path beyond.
+I can’t take credit for teaching her the Corel program that she learned at a summer camp at The Contemporary Austin Art School this summer.
+This is a great place where I used to teach kids and still teach adults.
+She has put her basic drawing skills that we’ve now worked on for 2 years to digitally create an entertaining way to explore her ideas and share her drawings with her friends.
 She’s pretty awesome, and I think if your kids are going to be on computers, why not connect with them in this way?!

 Thanks for reading!
 Your views help a small business to grow!
 For more in-depth online drawing tutorials & a forum with other drawing students & support from me: www.lzmstudio.com